reactjs/react.dev/content/docs/composition.md

 ---
-id: composition-vs-inheritance
+id: composition
-title: Composition vs Inheritance
+title: Composition
-permalink: docs/composition-vs-inheritance.html
+permalink: docs/composition.html
 redirect_from:
   - "docs/multiple-components.html"
+  - "docs/composition-vs-inheritence.html"
 prev: lifting-state-up.html
 next: thinking-in-react.html
 ---

-React has a powerful composition model, and we recommend using composition instead of inheritance to reuse code between components.
+React has a powerful composition model, and we recommend using it to reuse code between components.

-In this section, we will consider a few problems where developers new to React often reach for inheritance, and show how we can solve them with composition.
+In this section, we will consider a few problems and show how we can solve them with composition.

 ## Containment {#containment}